sberserker/dcagdax/README.md

 **Q:** How should I deploy this?

-**A:** You could run this as a periodic cronjob on your workstation or in the cloud.
+**A:** You could run this as a periodic cronjob on your workstation or run inside docker container or in the cloud.
 Just be sure your API key & secret are not made available to anyone else as part of your deployment!